Gender Pay Gap Statement

 Pay Gap vs Equal Pay

-The gender pay gap is the difference in average earnings between women and men in the workforce and should not be confused with women and men being paid the same for the same or comparable job which is equal pay.
+The gender pay gap is the difference in average earnings between women and men in the workforce and should not be confused with women and men being paid the same for the same or comparable job, which is equal pay.

 Mean and Median Explained